 Registering your startup

 It doesn’t take much time or money to set up a business in Ireland.
 In fact, the process is relatively straightforward.
 You can operate as a sole trader, a partnership or a limited company.
 Companies can be set up in as little as two to four days through the Companies Registration Office.

 Ireland is widely known for its tax incentives for business.
-Its 12.5% corporation tax is the third-lowest in the EU and the fourth-lowest in the OECD.
+Its 12.5% corporation tax is the second-lowest in the EU and the third-lowest in the OECD.
 But those starting a business can also take advantage of other tax reliefs that support innovation.
-Through Section 486C, for example, new companies may be able to halve their corporation tax for the first three years of trading.
+Through Section 486C, for example, new companies trading on or after 1st of January 2018 are able to halve their corporation tax for the first five years of trading.

 For startups, Irish Revenue provides a comprehensive guide on how to register for relevant taxes.

 In Dublin, startups have access to a range of financial and non-financial supports.
 Mentoring, training, funding and financing are also available from the likes of Enterprise Ireland or your Local Enterprise Office.

 For entrepreneurs that are working on highly innovative products, extra help is available too.
 Companies interested in R&D can benefit from funding and significant tax credits.
 Enterprise Ireland will also facilitate R&D initiatives by helping you find collaborators and network with overseas customers.

 Check out our full guide to Irish business supports here.

 Entrepreneurs coming from the EU, the UK, Norway, Iceland, Switzerland and Liechtenstein can set up businesses in Ireland without needing any visas or immigration permission.
 However, those coming from further afield will need to apply for residency first.

 There is a special Startup Entrepreneur Programme, which is designed for anyone who wants to move to Ireland to set up or grow their startup.